uabrc/uabrc.github.io/docs/data_management/transfer/tutorial/globus_group_tutorial.md

     ![Collection details page permissions tab.](./images/gg-share-collection/002-collection-details-permissions-before.png)

 1. Fill in the form.

-    - The "Path" defaults to the root of the Collection.
+    - **Path** defaults to the root of the Collection.
 This may or may not be acceptable for your use case.
 Be sure to limit access to only the data that needs to be shared.
 Use the file browser available in the form to find the correct level of access.
 For now grant permission to the default.
-    - In almost all cases, you will want to share with a single user.
-Use the "User" search bar to find the specific user you wish to share with.
+    - **Share With**: radio buttons to provide control over who to share with.
+In almost all cases, you will want to share with a single user, which is what we will show here.
+        - **User**: Use the "User" search bar to find the specific user you wish to share with.
 If they have never accessed Globus before, they will not appear in the search results.
 You can safely enter their email address to add them anyway.
-For now grant permission to yourself.
+For now grant permission to yourself for the purposes of experimenting.
-    - We recommend sending an email notification as a convenience.
+    - **Email Notification** checkbox.
+We recommend sending an email notification as a convenience.
+        - **To** entry field: who to send the email to.
+We recommend the same person as the "User" selected earlier.
+There may be future cases where you want to notify others, such as a supervisor, as well.
+        - **Message** text entry field: the optional content to send in the email message.
-    - The "read" permission must be granted, as that is the point of sharing the Collection.
+    - **Permissions** The "read" permission must be granted, as that is the point of sharing the Collection.
 You may additionally give "write" permission to create a two-way collaboration.
 We recommend Research Cores not grant "write" permission.
 If you are using a Globus Connect Personal Collection, then "write" permission requires you to correctly [configure your Collection](#how-do-i-choose-specific-folders-to-share-using-globus-connect-personal) to make your shared folder writable.

     ![Add permissions form.](./images/gg-share-collection/003-add-permissions-form.png)